Blaumeise03/bluemap/README.md

 Bluemap is an influence map generator for games like Eve Online/Echoes.
 It is based on the algorithm from Paladin Vent (which was continued by Verite Rendition), but was written from scratch in C++ and Cython.
 It is designed to be faster and easier to use.

-While the algorithm for the influence layer itself stayed the same and should produce identical images, the other features of the map (like system connections, legend, etc.) are slightly different.
-But overall, the map should look very similar to the original.
+While the algorithm for the influence layer itself stayed the same, it was not a stable implementation as the final output depended on the processing order.
+Which, when using structures like maps or sets, is not guaranteed to be the same every time.
+It is especially different between the legacy Java implementation and the new C++ one.
+Also, this was an issue because the actual ids of owners and systems change how the final output looks like.
+So the original recursive DFS algorithm was replaced with an iterative BFS algorithm to ensure the same output every time.
+The legacy algorithm can be found at the `legacy-algorithm` tag.

 The python API documentation can be found [here](https://blaumeise03.github.io/bluemap).